Quantification of observed prior and likelihood information in parametric Bayesian modeling: Prior and Likelihood Information in Basic Conjugate Models

 Since the limit of this is 0 as $n$ approaches $\infty$, by Markov's inequality the prior information approaches 0 in probability.
-It is interesting that in the case when the data are generated according to the marginal distribution of $Y$, the posterior does not always contract to a fixed point despite that the prior information approaches 0 in probability, since the variance of $\bar{y}$ is non-zero as $n$ approaches $\infty$.
+It is interesting that in the case when the data are generated according to the marginal distribution of $Y$, the posterior does not always contract to a fixed point, despite that the prior information approaches 0 in probability.
+This is because the variance of $\bar{y}$ is 1 as $n$ approaches $\infty$.

-In univariate exponential family models with a conjugate prior, prior sample size and data sample size are an alternate pair of metrics that can be used to quantify the information of the prior and data.
-In the Normal model, the prior precision serves as an indicator of prior sample size and by definition $n$ is the data sample size.
-Hence using these metrics, prior information can be taken as $\frac{\sigma_0^{-2}}{\sigma_0^{-2}+n}$ which decays to 0 in $O(n^{-1})$, which is consistent with the definition of prior information since $Log[\sqrt{\frac{n+1}{n}}] = .5Log[1+1/n]$ which is approximately $.5/n$ by Taylor's expansion.
-However it is important to realize that this is with respect to an average over the data, which in general may not be appropriate as alluded to in the motivating example.
-Moreover, since the prior sample size and data sample size metrics do not actually involve the observed data, they may not be adequate measures of prior and likelihood information.